Elliot1235/android-runner/README1.md

 Step2:  Use adb commands install the application in the Android device

 ```
-adb device //check the connection
+adb device  #check the connection
 adb install <path to the apk>

 ```